Distinguished Service to British Sociology Award

 This prestigious award is judged on service to British sociology and awarded to the outstanding individual who has contributed most to the discipline by leading an extraordinary life as a sociologist.

-The award is open to all BSA members and the winner will be presented with the award by the BSA President at the Annual Conference in April.
+All BSA members are eligible and the winner will be presented with the award by BSA President, Susan Halford during a special virtual ceremony.